emdashdrupal/Carto/Home.md

 The default option is the “Feature Type.”
 Other options include “City Name + Feature Type,” “Map Name + Feature Type,” and “Custom.”
 The first two add the map name and the city name in the current save respectively, such as `My City_Area.shp` or `My Map_Building.json`.
 The last one allows you to customize the file name, but you should be aware that only one file remains when multiple files are exported under the same name (The file exported previously will be overwritten by the file exported later.)

-> Due to a known issue, the “Custom Name” input text box doesn’t appear when the option “Custom Name” is selected in the dropdown.
-Please double-click the “Show Advanced” button in the upper middle of the screen, so as to force the game to reload the user interface.
+> Due to a known issue, the “Custom Name” input text box doesn’t appear when the option “Custom Name” is selected in the drop-down.
+Click **Show Advanced** twice to force the game to reload the user interface.

 ![Custom file name format input box](src/Carto-General-Custom-Format.png)